akaihola/darker/README.rst

 .. code-block:: shell

      -r REVISION, --revision REVISION
                            Git revision against which to compare the working tree.
                            Tags, branch names, commit hashes, and other expressions like HEAD~5 work here.
 Also a range like master...HEAD or master... can be used to compare the best common ancestor.
+                           With the magic value :PRE-COMMIT:, Darker expects the revision range from the PRE_COMMIT_FROM_REF and
+                           PRE_COMMIT_TO_REF environment variables.

      --diff                Don't write the files back, just output a diff for each file on stdout.
 Highlight syntax on screen if